armin-pfaeffle/atom-minify/README.md

 - Introduce parameters as comments in CSS and JS files that overrides general package options (like in sass-autocompile)
 - Minify HTML/JSON/XML/etc. ?
 - Compress more than one file to a minified file
+- Auto-hide checkbox on panel, beside close button
+- Include minify entry in tree view popup
+- New option: Overwrite existant file
+- New ption: disallow minification of file with .min. substring

 ## Changelog

+**0.2.0 - 12.07.2015**
+- Complete rewrite of package, not depending on node-minify any more
+- Improved output filename generation
+- Minor improvements

 **0.1.7 - 01.07.2015**
 - Bugfix: CSS parameters ignored ([pull request](https://github.com/armin-pfaeffle/atom-minify/pull/3) by [William Wells](https://github.com/whanwells))